Access door lock system

 Electronic access door locks are the most technologically advanced locking solution to ensure only approved persons can gain access to restricted areas.
 These locking systems operate without keys (through a keypad system) which significantly reduces additional costs such as locksmith services and replacement keys, and negates the security risk of duplicate keys.

 Electronic access door lock systems are fast and easy to use and code changing is straightforward and simple.
 Another advantage that applies to many of the electronic access door locks offered here at Lowe & Fletcher in the US is that they can be used with the Remote Allocation System (RAS).
 This system allows locks to be managed remotely via a simple web-based system.
 This further improves efficiency by reducing running costs, particularly service call outs, and the need for keys to be carried by those approved to have access.

 However, for many organisations the advantages outweigh the disadvantages of electronic access door lock systems, making them one of the most popular choices in commercial applications.

 Manual door locks

 Manual locks for access doors are, as the name suggests, operated manually by a key.
 This is a very traditional option, and whilst it may not be as high tech as using an electronic or digital access door lock, it still remains popular and is classed as an access control measure preventing unauthorised access.
 In some environments, all that is needed for certain access doors is, in fact, a manual door lock.

 The term Tool Operated Locks refers to a range of locks which do not operate by using a conventional standard key system.
-Budget locks utilize a unique key system using a tool, coin or spanner which makes them ideal for use on access control doors.
+Tool operated locks utilize a unique key system using a tool, coin or wrench which makes them ideal for use on access control doors.
 Due to their sturdiness and reliability, tool operated locks are often seen in many industrial applications and where access control is required.
-Our most requested budget locks for access door lock systems include coin or tool operated cam locks, tool operated plunger locks and tool operated slamlocks.
+Our most requested tool operated locks for access door lock systems include coin or tool operated cam locks, tool operated plunger locks and tool operated slamlocks.